nasif-co/Asterism/Code Descriptions/Server.md

 }
 ```

-This function receives the 3 data values from the XBee message and builds a JSON data object that contains important data about this last movement in the system.
+This function receives the 3 data values from the XBee message and builds a JSON data object that contains all important data about this last movement in the system.
 It then emits this JSON object to the webserver for visualization.
 Once done, it adds this data object to the lastTen variable and stores it in the storage file: lastTen.json.

-Now back to the event:
+Now back to the XBee message receiving event:

 ```js
 if(words[0]=="FINAL"){ //If it is a message received when the user has moved the slider and stopped